Biology

 (This course is offered as BIOL 808 and CHEM 808.
 Students may not repeat the course under an alternate prefix.)

-Prerequisite for BIOL 814: Graduate standing or consent of the instructor.
+Prerequisite for BIOL 814: Graduate standing or permission of the instructor.

-Prerequisites for BIOL 514: Upper-division standing; BIOL 230 and BIOL 240; GPA of 3.0 or higher; or consent of the instructor.
-Intended for Biology majors.
+Prerequisites for BIOL 514: Upper-division standing; BIOL 230 and BIOL 240*; GPA of 3.0 or higher; or permission of the instructor.

 (BIOL 814/BIOL 514 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)